Chapter 2:

 “So you’re thinking that once she gets more firepower, then she’ll fight back against us spirit hunters.”

 “Precisely.
-That’s why I want you to officially join this mission to find the Leech and stop her before she can expand her army any further.
+That’s why I want you to officially join this mission to find the Leech and stop her from expanding her army any further.
 Are you up for it?” the boss asked.

 Satsuki nodded at those words, her eyes brimming with determination.
 For her, this was the boss giving her permission to go all out and bring that wench to her knees.